Triumphs of Caesar (Mantegna): History

+Occasional loans for exhibitions have included one section at the Louvre in 2008‒9, all to the Royal Academy’s "Charles I: King and Collector exhibition" in 2018, and three to the National Gallery Mantegna and Bellini exhibition in 2018-19.
+From September 2023 until about late 2025, six of the nine are on display in the National Gallery, having been loaned while the Hampton Court gallery is being refurbished.

 Reception and influence

 The Triumphs of Caesar were described as "the best thing Mantegna ever painted" by Giorgio Vasari in his celebrated Lives of the Artists.

 They rapidly became extremely famous throughout Europe, principally through copies in print form, of which many different versions were made, starting with a contemporary set from Mantegna's own workshop.
 Between 1517 and 1519, Hans Holbein the Younger, using prints, painted a copy of the work on nine exterior panels of the Hertenstein House in Lucerne, now demolished.
 Andrea Aspertini (1558–1629) made prints of the paintings in Mantua.

 Early 20th century restoration

 The painter and critic Roger Fry undertook a restoration of The Picture Bearers starting in 1910.
 This was approved by Lionel Cust, Keeper of the King's Pictures.
 Fry removed what Louis Laguerre had done a century before, and worked on and off for eleven years, with assistance from Paul Nash and Dora Carrington, to repaint parts of the canvas.
 The art historian Frances Spalding holds that Fry made many poor artistic and technical decisions, "and, worst of all, they changed the Negro standard bearer into a Caucasian".
 Fry did not attempt to restore any of the other paintings in the series, and said in 1925 that The Picture Bearers was "one of [his] maddest follies".